ArgonDesign/alogic/doc/entities.md

 ### Entity definitions

 Each Alogic source file contains the definition of a design entity.
-FSM definitions can be nested inside Networks (see [pipelines](pipelines.md)), but otherwise a single source file must contain a single entity definition at the root file scope.
+FSM definitions can be nested inside Networks as described in the documentation on [networks](networks.md#nested-fsms), but otherwise a single source file must contain a single entity definition at the root file scope.

-Entity definitions are introduced with one of the entity keywords `fsm`, `network`, or `verilog` to define their type, which is followed by the name of the entity, and the body of the entity in curly braces:
+Entity definitions are introduced with one of the entity header terms `fsm`, `network`, or `verbatim entity` to define their type, which is followed by the name of the entity, and the body of the entity in curly braces:

 ```
 fsm foo {